 Scroll down for articles below the book section, thank you!!

 Published Spring 2022, Sunbury Press.
-Also available on Amazon , Barnes and Noble.
+Also available on Amazon , Barnes and Noble, and Bookshop.
 Join me on a joyful, heartwarming and heartbreaking journey when I taught art without a classroom!
 Reviews are always greatly appreciated!!
 Thank you!
 Book cover design and art by Teresa Woodcock.
-Visit her amazing website!
+Visit her amazing website

 In case you. need the ISBN when searching platforms for this book: